xxxxxMiss/miniapp-axios/README.md

   // How many times to retry request when timeout
   retry: 0, // default

-  // `withCredentials` indicates whether or not cross-site Access-Control requests
-  // should be made using credentials
-  withCredentials: true, // default

   // About the two options, see:
   // https://developers.weixin.qq.com/miniprogram/dev/api/wx.request.html
   responseType: 'text',